bgilbert1984/3D-SDR-Python/README.md

 User Accessibility:
 For non-technical users (e.g., law enforcement), a simplified dashboard or guided setup process could broaden your audience.
 Conclusion
 The SDR Drone Pursuit System is an innovative and powerful tool that blends advanced technologies into a cohesive, real-time solution.
 Your progress is evident in the detailed feature set, robust architecture, and clear setup instructions.
-It’s exciting to see how this project could evolve—whether for FCC enforcement, security applications, or even search-and-rescue missions.
+It’s exciting to see how this project could evolve—whether for FCC enforcement, security applications, or even search-and-rescue missions.# SDR-SCYTHE